VeenaBeknal/Predicting-Amazon-Product-Review-Helpfulness/README.md

 # File Structure

-`DataCollection_Amazon_Review.ipynb` : This files contains the details of the conversion of JSON data to CSV for each category
+`DataCollection_Amazon_Review.ipynb` : This file contains the details of the conversion of JSON data to CSV for each category

-`Appliances_Textmining_Modeling_Final` : This files contains the Data preprocessing, data transformation, and modeling for appliances category
+`Appliances_Textmining_Modeling_Final` : This file contains the Data preprocessing, data transformation, and modeling for appliances category

-`Automotive_Textmining_Modeling_Final.ipynb` : This files contains the Data preprocessing, data transformation, and modeling for automotive category
+`Automotive_Textmining_Modeling_Final.ipynb` : This file contains the Data preprocessing, data transformation, and modeling for automotive category

-`Cellphone_and_Accessories_Textmining_Modeling_Final.ipynb` : This files contains the Data preprocessing, data transformation, and modeling for cellphones & accesories category
+`Cellphone_and_Accessories_Textmining_Modeling_Final.ipynb` : This file contains the Data preprocessing, data transformation, and modeling for cellphones & accesories category

-`Tools_Textmining_Modeling_Final.ipynb` : This files contains the Data preprocessing, data transformation, and modeling for tools & home improvement category
+`Tools_Textmining_Modeling_Final.ipynb` : This file contains the Data preprocessing, data transformation, and modeling for tools & home improvement category

 `Appliances_Pickle_Files.zip` : Pickle files for appliances category

 `Automotive_Pickle_Files.zip` : Pickle files for automotive category

-`Cellphone_Pickle_Files.zip` : Pickle file for cellphone and accessories category
+`Cellphone_Pickle_Files.zip` : Pickle files for cellphone and accessories category

-`Tools_Pickle_Files.zip` : Pickle file for tools and home improvement category
+`Tools_Pickle_Files.zip` : Pickle files for tools and home improvement category

 `Demo_file_all_categories.ipynb` : This is a demo file to run the models using pickle files